-Med-O-Med is an inter-cultural programme with a multi-disciplinary approach that aims to overcome ideological barriers by searching for solutions that are acceptable to all.
+Med-O-Med is an inter-cultural platform with a multi-disciplinary approach that aims to overcome ideological barriers by searching for solutions that are acceptable to all.

-The Med-O-Med Programme is founded on the strong historical and cultural links that exist between Spain and Islamic countries, and the special concern amongst Spanish society for the problems of its Mediterranean neighbours.
+The Med-O-Med network is founded on the strong historical and cultural links that exist between Spain and Islamic countries, and the special concern amongst Spanish society for the problems of its Mediterranean neighbours.

 WHO WE ARE

 The Islamic Culture Foundation (FUNCI) is a Spanish non-profit, apolitical, non-denominational and scientific institution established as an organization in 1982.
-Its aim is to tear down the walls of incomprehension between the Islamic Arab world and the West.
+Its aim is to tear down the walls of incomprehension between the the Muslim-majority countries and the West.

 Specializing in the Al-Andalus culture, the FUNCI relies on this common heritage and paradigm of intercultural respect to promote cultural understanding.